simonneutert/finapi_api/docs/MandatorAdministrationApi.md

 # load the gem
 require 'swagger_client'
 # setup authorization
-FinapiApiClient.configure do |config|
+FinapiApi.configure do |config|
   # Configure OAuth2 access token for authorization: finapi_auth
   config.access_token = 'YOUR ACCESS TOKEN'
 end

-api_instance = FinapiApiClient::MandatorAdministrationApi.new
+api_instance = FinapiApi::MandatorAdministrationApi.new

 opts = {
   min_registration_date: 'min_registration_date_example', # String | Lower bound for a user's registration date, in the format 'YYYY-MM-DD' (e.g. '2016-01-01').
 If specified, then only users whose 'registrationDate' is equal to or later than the given date will be regarded.